LaRambla20/Repo10_SOFAR-assignment-final/README.md

 ```bash
 $ git clone https://github.com/FraFerrazzi/SOFAR_Assignment.git
 ```
-Be careful to clone the repository into a ros like workspace and build the project using the command:
+Be careful to clone the repository into a ros-like workspace and build the project using the command:
 ```bash
 $ colcon build
 ```